actowery/restful-labdata/labdata_manager/README.md

 There will be restful apis (mostly customer facing interfaces, eg order and account creation), and graphql (for employee facing interfaces, mostly for data processing)

 Because the models have strong relationships with each other, we will use sql.
-Initially mysql and will upgrade to postgres in the future
+Initially sqlite for local development and will upgrade to postgres in the future